 - any safeguarding concerns and risk assessments.

 Decision-making about personal budgets, including direct payments, and care plans should be kept as close to the front line as possible with minimum restraints on flexibility and innovation in how needs can be met.
 Restrictive administrative practice should be avoided as much as possible.
-See Direct Payments and Personal Budgets chapters.
+See Direct Payments chapter.

 4. Reviewing care and support plans